 YSL Beauty's new mascara seriously impressed us when we put it to the test.
 It practically douses each and every lash in plenty of product without going spiky and spidery.
 It also dries to leave a fan of feathery lashes not too dissimilar from a set of falsies.

 The minuscule hooks at the end of each and every bristle are what makes Nars's Audacious mascara so brilliant at lengthening and curling, but it's the waxy formula that does the job of darkening and volumising each lash.
-You can read our full review of it here.

 Out: Heavy Contouring Products